An extension of Deligne-Henniart's twisting formula and its applications: Introduction

-In this article, we first generalize Deligne's twisting formula (\ref{eqn 1.5}) for $U$-isotropic {\bf minimal} Heisenberg representation $\rho_0$ of $G_F$ of dimension prime to $p$ and twisted by an {\it arbitrary character $\chi_F$ with conductor $a(\chi_F)\ge 2$}.
-In our following twisting formula the conductor of $\chi_F$ needs not be {\it sufficiently large}, but the Deligne's twisting formula (\ref{eqn 1.5}) is only true for those characters with sufficiently large conductors.
+In this article, {\it we first generalize Deligne's twisting formula (\ref{eqn 1.5}) for a {\bf minimal} conductor U-isotropic Heisenberg representation $\rho_0$ of $G_F$ of dimension prime to $p$, and twisted by an {\bf arbitrary character $\chi_F$ with conductor $a(\chi_F)\ge 2$}}.
+In the following twisting formula, the conductor of $\chi_F$ needs {\bf not be sufficiently large}, but Deligne's twisting formula (\ref{eqn 1.5}) is only true for those characters with {\it sufficiently large conductors}.